The university during the World Wars

 Political repercussions

 We know very little about the political repercussions on the university of the major conflict that erupted across Europe in 1914, at first deeply dividing Switzerland.
 The academic world passionately took sides, as seen, for instance, during the bombardment of the university library in Leuven.
 On document that is particularly revealing in this context is the appeal published in September 1914 by German representatives of science and art, disputing Germany’s guilt in the war and its primary responsibility for the violation of Belgian neutrality and for the military excesses in Leuven.
 The German troops, it claimed, had been “forced to reluctantly take revenge on a frenzied population.”
-And in reply to laments about the loss of cultural assets, it declared: “But as much as no one can surpass our love for art, we decidedly refuse to purchase the preservation of an artwork with a German defeat.”
+And in reply to laments about the loss of cultural assets, it declared: “But as much as no one can surpass our love for art, we decidedly refuse to purchase the preservation of an artwork at the cost of a German defeat.”

 In 1939, the political situation was clear: as the speeches given at the inauguration of the new Kollegienhaus in June 1939 unmistakably expressed, the university community understood the conflict as a confrontation between the enemies of freedom and humanity and their defenders.
 Significantly more than in the First World War, the defense of Switzerland and Swiss values was understood as an essential contribution in this intellectual and spiritual struggle.
 The student body also became engaged with clearly articulated positions and a strong rejection of even minor sentiments in favor of a Greater German cultural or political vision.